uhellstr/oracle.rest-json/README.md

 This is a demo of Oracle's functionality of using and creating Rest Based services and how to parse JSON documents.

 - How to publish REST based services direct from the Oracle database and example app written in Node to consume them.
-- How to consume REST based F1 service from ergast.com and how to parse json to relation data to be able to query all stats thru SQL.

 # Publish Oracle data as REST service thru PL/SQL